-Foreign ownership of Internet-based businesses is subject to significant restrictions under current PRC laws and regulations.
-The PRC government regulates Internet access, provision of online information, and operation of online commerce through strict business licensing requirements and other government regulations.
-These laws and regulations also include limitations on foreign ownership in PRC companies that provide value-added telecommunication services, including commercial Internet content services and online data processing and transaction processing (operating e-commerce) services.
-Specifically, foreign investors are not allowed to own more than 50% of the equity interests in any entity operating value-added telecommunication services (except for operating e-commerce, domestic multi-party communication, store-and-forward and call center), including commercial Internet content provision business.
+Foreign ownership of internet-based businesses is subject to significant restrictions under current PRC laws and regulations.
+The PRC government regulates internet access, provision of online information, and operation of online commerce through strict business licensing requirements and other government regulations.
+These laws and regulations also include limitations on foreign ownership in PRC companies that provide value-added telecommunication services, including commercial internet content services and online data processing and transaction processing (operating e-commerce) services.
+Specifically, foreign investors are not allowed to own more than 50% of the equity interests in any entity operating value-added telecommunication services (except for operating e-commerce, domestic multi-party communication, store-and-forward and call center), including commercial internet content provision business.
 The Provisions on the Administration of Foreign-Invested Telecommunications Enterprises (2016 Revision) require that the major foreign investor in a value-added telecommunication service provider in China must have experience in providing value-added telecommunications services overseas and maintain a good track record.
-The MIIT issued the Circular on Strengthening the Administration of Foreign Investment in and Operation of Value-added Telecommunications Business, or the MIIT Circular, in July 2006.
-The MIIT Circular reiterated the regulations on foreign investment in telecommunications businesses, which require foreign investors to set up foreign-invested enterprises and obtain value-added telecommunication business operating licenses to operate any value-added telecommunications business in China.
-Because commercial Internet content provision is a value-added telecommunication business, foreign-invested enterprises that plan to engage in Internet content provision business must obtain value-added telecommunication business operating licenses for Internet content provision business.
-Operators of domestic call centers are required to obtain value-added telecommunication business operating licenses for operating domestic call center services.
+However, according to the Decision on Amendment and Annulment of Certain Administrative Regulations promulgated by the State Council on March 29, 2022, which will take effect on May 1, 2022, Provisions on the Administration of Foreign-Invested Telecommunications Enterprises (2016 Revision) will be amended, and pursuant to such amendment, requirements of experience in providing value-added telecommunications services overseas and maintenance of good track record will be removed.
+The PRC Ministry of Information Industry, which was merged into the MIIT, issued the Circular on Strengthening the Administration of Foreign Investment in and Operation of Value-added Telecommunications Business, or the MIIT Circular, in July 2006, The MIIT Circular reiterated the regulations on foreign investment in telecommunications businesses, which require foreign investors to set up foreign-invested enterprises and obtain value-added telecommunication business operating licenses to operate any value-added telecommunications business in China.
+Because commercial internet content provision is a value-added telecommunication business, foreign-invested enterprises that plan to engage in internet content provision business must obtain value-added telecommunication business operating licenses for internet content provision business.
 Meanwhile, the operators of online platforms that provide access to third-party merchants for sales of their products are also required to obtain value-added telecommunication business operating licenses for online data processing and transaction processing (operating e-commerce) services.
-Under the MIIT Circular, a PRC domestic company that holds a value-added telecommunication business operating license, including the value-added telecommunication business operating license for Internet content provision business or online data processing and transaction processing (operating e-commerce) services, is prohibited from leasing, transferring, or selling the license to foreign investors in any form, and from providing any assistance, including providing resources, sites, or facilities, to foreign investors that operate value-added telecommunications business illegally in China.
+Under the MIIT Circular, a PRC domestic company that holds a value-added telecommunication business operating license, including the value-added telecommunication business operating license for internet content provision business or online data processing and transaction processing (operating e-commerce) services, is prohibited from leasing, transferring, or selling the license to foreign investors in any form, and from providing any assistance, including providing resources, sites, or facilities, to foreign investors that operate value-added telecommunications business illegally in China.